vulonkaaz/random-scripts/README.md

 ## Explanation of each script

+### zshrc_example

+not a script but an example .zshrc that I consider sane defaults

+zsh has the reputation to be very powerful but a pain to configure, with this you can just use it as a drop in replacement for bash and it should work right and feel right right away, main differences are like vi-like keybindings and autocompletion is a bit different than bash (way better)

+you may wanna customize the PS1 variable and add your own aliases

 ### addtorrent.sh

 a command line script to add a torrent to a remote Transmission server over HTTP